In-Mold 101

 Common applications include automotive (door trim, console, dash), appliance (washer/dryer control panels), electronics (cell phones), commercial applications and consumer goods.

-• In-mold technology allows packaging and containers to be washed multiple times and still maintain their sharp colors and print quality.
+In-mold labels are a long-lasting decoration method, allowing packaging and containers to be washed multiple times and still maintain their sharp colors and print quality.

 ready to learn more?